jwasala/fashion-mnist-msid/README.md

 | k-NN			| k=3, p=2, uniform weights		| -						| 784x1 all pixels, single channel	| 0.8527		|

 ## Usage
-In order to reproduce any of the results, download or clone this repository and install requirements with `py -m pip install -r requirements.txt` (or its equivalent on your machine) from within project's root directory.
-Then run `py main.py -h` for further information.
+In order to reproduce the results, download or clone this repository and install requirements with `py -m pip install -r requirements.txt` (or its equivalent on your machine) from within project's root directory.
+Then refer to `py main.py -h` for further information.

+Python 3.9 is recommended.
+Repository already contains Fashion MNIST dataset, so no additional files have to be put in the project directory.